BallAerospace/COSMOS/_docs_v5/gettingstarted.md

    - View detailed telemetry displays in Telemetry Viewer
    - Graph some data in Telemetry Grapher
    - View log type data in Data Viewer
-   - Process log data with Extractor
+   - Process log data with Data Extractor

 ## Interfacing with Your Hardware